-If you have dental questions, our La Jolla and Rancho Santa Fe dentists would be only too happy to provide you with the answers.
+If you have dental questions, La Jolla dentist Dr. Weston Spencer would be only too happy to provide you with the answers.
 With decades of combined experience, Drs.
 Weston Spencer and Lindy Rucks have created thousands of healthy, radiant smiles, and they would welcome the opportunity to do the same for you.
 The following page features answers to some of the most common dental questions asked by patients of our San Diego practice; however, you can get answers to your specific questions during a confidential, one-on-one consultation with one of our experienced dentists.
 Simply contact our restorative, general, and cosmetic dentistry practice, and we’ll take care of the rest.

 Are You Accepting New Patients?